Second MacDonald ministry: Foreign policy

 During Labour's time in office several foreign policy initiatives were undertaken.
 In 1929, the government signed the Statute of the Permanent Court of International Justice, pledging (as noted by one study) “to restore most disputes to court’s arbitration.”
 Diplomatic relations with the Soviet Union, which the previous Conservative government broke, were restored, and in 1930 a commercial agreement with that nation was signed.
 The government also agreed to the Young Plan on German reparations after a guaranteed £2 million payment to Britain was negotiated.
 Under this plan, German reparations were cut by 20%.
 In addition, the government evacuated British troops from the Rhineland.
 A Boxer Indemnity dispute with China was settled, and a treaty with Iraq was made that provided for self-government for the latter and its admission as a League of Nations member.
+MacDonald also paid a visit to the States which did much (as noted by one historian) “to heal the rift caused by disagreements over Britain’s war debts to the U.S.A.”